janhuddel/metrics-agent/README.md

 4. **No Metrics**: Check if metrics-agent is running
 5. **Frequent Restarts**: Check module configuration
 6. **High CPU**: Check for infinite restart loops (shouldn't happen with limit=3)
+7. **No modules enabled**: Check that modules have `"enabled": true` in configuration
+8. **"No modules enabled, exiting"**: All modules are disabled - enable at least one module

 ### Debug Commands